OpenNebula: Storage

 The datastores simply hold the base images of the Virtual Machines.
 The datastores must be accessible to the front-end; this can be accomplished by using one of a variety of available technologies such as NAS, SAN, or direct attached storage.

 Three different datastore classes are included with OpenNebula, including system datastores, image datastores, and file datastores.
 System datastores hold the images used for running the virtual machines.
 The images can be complete copies of an original image, deltas, or symbolic links depending on the storage technology used.
 The image datastores are used to store the disk image repository.
 Images from the image datastores are moved to or from the system datastore when virtual machines are deployed or manipulated.
 The file datastore is used for regular files and is often used for kernels, ram disks, or context files.

 Physical networks

 Physical networks are required to support the interconnection of storage servers and virtual machines in remote locations.
 It is also essential that the front-end machine can connect to all the worker nodes or hosts.
 At the very least two physical networks are required as OpenNebula requires a service network and an instance network.
-The froimage files.
 The instance network allows the virtual machines to connect across different hosts.
 The network subsystem of OpenNebula is easily customizable to allow easy adaptation to existing data centers.